 First stop: El Coyote, an LA institution famous for its scratch margaritas.
 While my boys were getting the drinks, I angled for the pay-phone.
 Remember those?
 Someone was in the booth, so I had to wait.
 I found myself perched over a table where two attractive women were deep in conversation about guys.
 They were oblivious to me.
 I could not tune them out if I tried.

 I gathered that the single one was just out of a relationship and still processing what she’d learned from the experience.
 I liked the way she spoke.
-I liked the way she looked.
+I loved the way she looked.

 I took a chance.
 I introduced myself as Sal, and invited them to the producer’s party.
 The married friend, Sue, was friendly and took the address.
 The single friend, Nina, barely nodded.

-Expecting little to come from the encounter, I called the Icelandic chicks and invited them too.
+Expecting little to come from the encounter, I called the Icelandic gals and invited them too.

 Hours later, my buddies and I had been at the producer’s house for a while, networking and flirting.
 The place seemed spent, and there was no sign of the Icelandic contingent.
 I suggested we leave after a final lap.